Flow-Scanner/lightning-flow-scanner-cli/README.md

   "exceptions": {
     "<FlowName>": {
       "<RuleName>": [
-        // Suppress a specific result:
+        "<ResultName>", // Suppress a result
-        "<ResultName>",
-        // Suppress ALL results of rule:
+        "*", // Wildcard to suppress all results
-        "*",
         ...
       ]
     },